Are Metal Braces Still Used for Complex Bite Problems?

 Other Ways to Reduce the Cost of Braces

-You can also reduce the cost of braces by being compliant during the treatment.
+You can also reduce the price range for braces by being compliant during the treatment.
 Going to your orthodontic appointments and taking care of your braces will speed up the treatment.
 The less time you have to wear the braces, the less they will cost, so this is critical.
 Your orthodontist will go over the care plan with you when you get braces.
 Your orthodontist will also answer the question, “How much do braces cost?” for your specific case.

 How to Take Care of Your Braces